webdott/articles/ckk6gzs07040jics18jy00v0a.md

 Hey Everyone! 👋  ,

 This article explains context API, how to use them and when to use them.
-To understand this article, you might need a basic understanding of  [ React ](https://reactjs.org) and basic of  [React hooks ](https://reactjs.org/docs/hooks-intro.html).
+To understand this article, you might need a basic understanding of  [ React ](https://reactjs.org) and [React hooks ](https://reactjs.org/docs/hooks-intro.html).

 ***